bossman48/GLADIGATOR/README.md

 ## Project Structure

-The GLADIGATOR repository contains 6 main parts:
+The GLaDiGAtor repository contains 6 main parts:

 ### 1. Main-Project
 This is the core project containing the proposed method.
 It uses DisGeNET API data source with GDA score limitations and BioGrid data.

 ### 2. Comparison-SkipGNN
-This project compares GLADIGATOR with other methods using the DisGeNET curated dataset.
+This project compares GLaDiGAtor with other methods using the DisGeNET curated dataset.
 It also uses BioGrid data.

 ### 3. Comparison-Open-Graph-Dataset
-This project compares GLADIGATOR with other methods using the OGB (ogbl-biokg) dataset.
+This project compares GLaDiGAtor with other methods using the OGB (ogbl-biokg) dataset.
 It also uses BioGrid data.

 ### 4. Make-Prediction
 This contains trained models of the proposed methods.
 Users can make gene-disease association predictions by running `MakePrediction.py`.

 ### 5. Source Files
-This directory contains the source data files used by the GLADIGATOR project.
+This directory contains the source data files used by the GLaDiGAtor project.
 Some files are compressed due to their large size (over 100MB) to optimize storage and transfer efficiency.
 See the README file in this directory for detailed file descriptions.

 ### 6. Graph Files
-This directory contains the graph data files used by the GLADIGATOR project.
+This directory contains the graph data files used by the GLaDiGAtor project.
 Some files are compressed due to their large size (over 100MB) to optimize storage and transfer efficiency.
 See the README file in this directory for detailed file descriptions.

 ## Usage